studio1902/statamic-peak/README.md

 ## SEO
 <span id="seo"></span>

 Peak includes full SEO support.
-It's easy to expand on since it's al built with native fields and templating.
+It's easy to expand on since it's all built with native fields and templating.
 You can also easily replace it with a professional addon like [Aardvark SEO](https://statamic.com/addons/candour/aardvark-seo) (at time of writing not yet released for v3) or [SEO Pro](https://statamic.com/addons/statamic/seo-pro).

 ### SEO features
 * Edit the title.